I'll Make Love to You: Music video

-The accompanying music video for "I'll Make Love to You" was directed by American music video director, film director and VJ Lionel C. Martin.
+The music video for "I'll Make Love to You" was directed by American music video director, film director and VJ Lionel C. Martin for Motown Records.
 It depicts a story around a woman and a man.
 The man, played by actor Duane Martin, installs a security system in the woman's house.
 She later invites him to have a drink, but he's busy.
 It turns out that she really likes him; likewise, as he likes her too.
 While reading her letter, he begins to slowly take off his clothes, right at the moment in the song where the lyrics say he should.
 In the end, he writes her a letter, she receives it and reads it: it is a love letter, with the song lyrics.
+The video was nominated for Best Clip of the Year in the category for R&B/Urban at the 1994 Billboard Music Video Awards.
+It was later made available on Boyz II Men's official YouTube channel in 2009, having generated more than 219 million views as of May 2025.